Jet Set Radio: High-definition remaster

 In 2012, high-definition ports developed by BlitWorks were released for PlayStation 3, Xbox 360, Windows, PlayStation Vita, iOS, and Android.
 The ports add features, including widescreen HD graphics, online leaderboards, achievements, and a new camera system.
 It combines the North American, European, and Japanese versions' soundtracks and adds bonus tracks from Jet Set Radio Future, but it omits the PAL version's tracks "Yappie Feet" and "Many Styles".
-To promote the ports, Sega ran a contest to allow players to submit their own artwork to be used as graffiti within the game.
+To promote the ports, Sega ran a contest to allow players to submit their own artwork to be used as graffiti in the game.
 The game was made backwards-compatible with the Xbox One in May 2016.

 In North America, the PS3 version was released on September 18, with PlayStation Plus members able to purchase it early on September 11.
 The PS3 version was released in Europe the following day alongside The Xbox Live Arcade and Windows version for both North America and Europe.
 The PlayStation Vita version was scheduled for release on October 16, but was delayed for development optimization reasons; it was released on November 20 in North America and in Europe the following day.
 The PS3, Xbox 360, and PlayStation Vita versions were released in Japan simultaneously on February 20, 2013.

 The iOS and Android versions were released in North America and Europe on November 29, 2012.
 Japan received the iOS version on December 20, 2012, and Android on January 30, 2013.
 The smartphone versions were delisted as of 2015 due to compatibility problems with iOS updates.
 The Xbox 360 version of Jet Set Radio was delisted off the Xbox Live Arcade store in February 2023, but is still available for download for those who own it.
-The Steam version of the game was similarly delisted on December 6, 2024; along with every other game that was featured in the Dreamcast Collection; except for Sonic Adventure and its sequel.